ralfz123/CATCH-YOUR-LAUGH/README.md

 ```

 ## :file_folder: Sources
-Credits to [Joost Faber](https://github.com/joostf) && [Koop](https://github.com/KoopReynders) && Suus for giving interesting lectures about Functional Programming and how to deal with it.
+Credits to [Joost Faber](https://github.com/joostf) && [Koop](https://github.com/KoopReynders) && Suus for giving interesting lectures about Web Apps and JavaScript and how to deal with it.

 ### LOREM sources
 - **example** Lorem. (n.d.).
 Documentation Lorem. - Lorem Inc. Retrieved 28 December 2020, from https://Lorem.com/